Antoni Milambo: Feyenoord

-A youth product of SV DEHMusschen and SV Charlois, Milambo joined Feyenoord's academy in 2015.
+A youth product of DEHMusschen and Charlois, Milambo joined Feyenoord's academy in 2015.
 He signed his first professional contract with the club, to mid-2023, at the age of 15 on 15 October 2020.
-He made his professional debut for Feyenoord in a 3–0 UEFA Europa Conference League win over FC Luzern on 12 August 2021.
+He made his professional debut for Feyenoord in a 3–0 UEFA Europa Conference League win over Luzern on 12 August 2021.
 At 16 and 131 days, Milambo became the club's youngest ever player, taking the record from Georginio Wijnaldum.
 On 13 July 2022, his contract at Feyenoord was extended with a year, to mid-2025.
 He made his Eredivisie debut on 2 April 2023, coming on as a substitute for Orkun Kökçü in a 1–3 derby win over Sparta Rotterdam.
 Milambo went on to play two more Eredivisie games as Feyenoord won their sixteenth league title.

 On 21 October 2023, Milambo scored his first goal in professional football, scoring the fourth goal in a 4–0 home win over Vitesse.
 He made his UEFA Champions League debut on 7 November 2023, replacing Quinten Timber during a 1–0 defeat to Lazio.
 On 16 January 2024, his contract at Feyenoord was extended with two years, to mid-2027.
 He was an unused substitute as Feyenoord won the KNVB Cup by beating NEC 1–0 in the final on 21 April 2024.
 On 4 August 2024, Milambo scored in a 4–4 draw against PSV in the Johan Cruyff Shield, before Feyenoord won trophy on penalties.
 On 23 October 2024, Milambo was crowned UEFA's Man of the Match after scoring twice in a 3–1 away win against Benfica in the UEFA Champions League.